 In men’s socks, Boot averages a half an inch taller than our Crew height; in women’s, it’s about 2 inches taller.
 This is the one you pick when you don’t want a super tall sock, but you don’t want a super short sock, and you land somewhere in the middle and settle on Boot sock.
 This height is found in our Work, Hunt, Hike, and Tactical categories.

 Taller and taller still, from Boot height, we reach mid-calf and where the appropriately named Mid-Calf height sock comes up to.
-We only offer this height in two socks, a Lifestyle sock and a Tactical sock, and it can be worn with sneakers and dress shoes alike.
+We only offer this height in few socks, a Lifestyle sock, a Tactical sock, and two Work socks, and it can be worn with sneakers, dress shoes, and work boots alike.

 Reaching Our Peak